 The early 1900's also saw the erection of Saint Anthony's R.C.
 Church on Second Street.
 The original structure, however, was destroyed by fire in 1935.
 The present Church was rebuilt shortly thereafter on the same site where it currently stands on Second Street.
 Saint Anthony's also built its own school that was located on the site of the former Bethel Mission on Sherman Avenue.
 The school is now the community center for The Church.

 East Newark, although a tiny Borough, made its mark in our country's history from its inception.
 It housed the foremost thread processing center in the nation.
 Its residents have served in every war that involved the United States dating back to The Spanish-American War of 1898.
+In 2020, it elected it's first female Mayor.

 -Raymond Graham, Sr.